jesspencer/BBQ_in_DC/readme.md

 # Good-Grub

-Menu application, where menu items listed can be updated by users.
-Database backed by SQLALchemy, (https://www.sqlalchemy.org/).
+Interactive Restaurant WebApp, where the user has a landing page of menus.
+The user is then able to update, delete, or add more menus to the Restaurant WebApp.
+Database used was SQLALchemy, (https://www.sqlalchemy.org/).

-## DATABASE SETUP:
+## Database Design:
-* 1. The Database has two tables or bases:
+* 1. The Database has two tables:
 * 2. Table 1: Restaurant: which includes name of restaurant and id column (primary_key)
 * 3. Table 2: Menuitem: which includes name, description, price, course (entree, appetizer, dessert), id (primary_key), restaurant_id (ForeignKey), restaurant